-Symptoms of malaria include fever and flu-like illness, including shaking chills, headache, muscle aches and tiredness.
-Nausea, vomiting and diarrhoea may also occur.
+Symptoms of malaria can include:

+- fever and flu-like illness, including shaking chills, headache, muscle aches and tiredness

+- 🔰 nausea

+- vomiting

+- 🔰 diarrhoea

 Malaria may cause anaemia and jaundice (yellow colouring of the skin and eyes).

-For most people, symptoms begin 10 days to 4 weeks after infection, although a person may feel ill as early as 7 days or as late as 1 year later.
+For most people, symptoms begin 10 days to four weeks after infection, although a person may feel ill as early as seven days or as late as one year later.